alessandro-gangi/NER-with-HuggingFace-models/README.md

 * '-epochs *value*' - int - Number of epochs during training.
 If not provided, 2 epochs will be used.
 * '-warmsteps *value*' - int -Number of warm-up steps before training.
 If not provided, 500 steps will be used.
 * '-wdecay *value*'- float - Weight decay to use during training.
 If not provided, 0.01 decay will be used.
 * '-trainbatch *value*' - int - Per device batch size during training.
+If not provided, 16-batch will be used.
+* '-evalbatch *value*' - int - Per device batch size during evaluation.
 If not provided, 32-batch will be used.
-* '-evalbatch *value*' - int - Per device batch size during evaluation.
-If not provided, 64-batch will be used.
 * '-logsteps *value*' - int - Number of training steps between 2 logs.
+If not provided, 500 steps will be used.
-If not provided, 100 steps will be used.
+* '-savesteps *value*' - int - Number of training steps between checkpoints saving.
+If not provided, 2000 steps will be used.
+* '-evalstrategy *value*' - str - Strategy for evaluating model during training.
+If not provided, evaluation will take place every epoch

 HOW TO MAKE INFERENCE: